Kenny Brooks: Final Four

 In 2023, Brooks achieved two college basketball coaching milestones.
-He coached his first team to a thirty win season, and his team made it to the final four of the woman's basketball tournament.
-Virginia Tech won their first two games in the 2023 Women's NCAA Tournament by double digits, then faced Tennessee in the regional semi final.
+He coached his first team to a thirty-win season, and his team made it to the Final Four of the woman's basketball tournament.
+Virginia Tech won their first two games in the 2023 Women's NCAA Tournament by double digits, then faced Tennessee in the regional semifinal.
 The Hokies had 29 wins after the first two rounds of the tournament.
 The game against Tennessee started very well, with Virginia Tech achieving a 13 point lead (35 – 22) at halftime, then starting the second half with five straight points to open up an 18 point lead.
 Tennessee responded, cutting the lead to 9 points at the end of the third quarter and continued cutting into the lead, reducing the deficit to a single point at 53–52.
 The Hokies fought back and extended the lead to 11 points with just over two minutes remaining in the game.
 Virginia Tech ended up with the win, pushing their season win total to 30 wins for the first time in Brooks' career and resulting in the first time Virginia Tech has advanced to the elite eight game.

 The elite eight game was against the Ohio State team that knocked UConn out of their quest for a 15th consecutive Final Four.
 Both teams led at times in the first half, with Virginia Tech clinging to a slim three point lead at halftime 48–45.
 Although Ohio State would cut the lead to a single point early in the third quarter, the Hokies never relinquished the lead and ended up with the win 84–74 to advance Brooks and Virginia Tech to their first ever Final Four.